dmbarbour/glas/docs/GlasApps.md

 * **time:now** - Response is an estimated, logical time of commit, as a TimeStamp value.
 * **time:check:TimeStamp** - If 'now' is equal or greater to TimeStamp, respond with unit.
 Otherwise fail.

-Use of 'check' represents stable, monotonic, indirect observation of time.
+Time 'check' provides stable, monotonic, indirect observation of time.
 If a transaction aborts after a failed time check, the runtime can implicitly wait for specified time (or other relevant changes) to retry.
-Time check is very useful for scheduling future activity, such as timeouts.
+Time check is useful for scheduling future activity, such as timeouts.

-Reading 'now' will destabilize a transaction.
-To avoid a busy-wait loop, reading time should be performed only by transactions that are already unstable for other reasons, such as reading a channel.
+Reading 'now' will destabilize a transaction because time is always advancing.
+To avoid a busy-wait loop, reading time should be performed only by transactions that are already unstable for other reasons, such as reading from a channel.
 This is useful for adding timestamps to received events or data.

 The default TimeStamp is Windows NT time - a natural number of 100ns intervals since midnight Jan 1, 1601 UT.